UMM-CSci-3601/angular-tutorial/README.md

 ## Setting up GitHub Pages

 We have setup a GitHub Actions workflow to automatically build and deploy whatever is on the `main` branch to GitHub Pages.

-The part you need to do is enable GitHub pages on this repo just like in Lab 1.
+GitHub pages will likely already be enabled but if it is not, follow these instructions:

-On GitHub, you'll need to visit the *settings* for your repository and change the *GitHub Pages* settings.
-Under the "Source" section, you'll need to select the branch `main`, leave everything else at their defaults, and save your settings.
+> On GitHub, you'll need to visit the *settings* for your repository and change

-> Doing this will 'host' your website, specifically the version that is on
-> your `main` branch.
-This means that everything you push to `main`
-> will, in a sense, be 'published' - hence it is important that you practice
-> responsible version control and only push completed features to your `main`
-> branch.
->
+> the *GitHub Pages* settings.
+Under the "Source" section, you'll need to select
+> the branch `gh-pages`, leave everything else at their defaults, and save your settings.

+Then, setup the link:

 > When you publish your site to GitHub pages, GitHub will display the URL
 > where you can find your published site.
 The primary repo we use to manage
 > changes to this lab across semesters is published